The Role of Product Rework in Successful Supply Chain Execution

 Give Us a Call Now Request A Free Project Analysis

 Quality Corrections & Inspections (QCI) performs a wide variety of product inspection, repair, and rework services for customers around the world.
-With nearly 40 years of experience in performing product rework, we have some unique insights on the quiet role that our services deliver to help companies in the apparel, footwear, accessories, and consumer goods sectors achieve success in their supply chain execution.
+With over 40 years of experience in performing product rework, we have some unique insights on the quiet role that our services deliver to help companies in the apparel, footwear, accessories, and consumer goods sectors achieve success in their supply chain execution.

-What is product rework?
+What is product rework in supply chain management?

 Why is product rework required?